Friday, 08 Jan 2021 - Contactless Delivery Continues.

 - We suggest liaising with your customer to agree on a day they will be home to receive the package so it's not left outside and use a carrier that can facilitate this (i.e a sameday carrier if available).

-Please note this is a decision made and enforced directly from the carrier/s, not Shippit itself as the aggregator.
-Each carriers standard terms of carriage will still apply to these deliveries, for more information you can refer to this link.
+NOTE: this is a decision made and enforced directly from the carrier/s, not Shippit itself as the aggregator.
+Each carriers standard terms of carriage will still apply to these deliveries.